 In July 1906, Charley finally got his first chance in the major leagues, reporting to the Cincinnati Reds.
 For Seattle, he had a 1906 record of 8-14 in 196 innings with an earned run average of 2.29.

-In Cincinnati, Hall made his major-league debut against John McGraw’s world champion New York Giants on July 12.
-According to the Cincinnati Enquirer, Charley relieved a beleaguered Cincinnati starting pitcher in the bottom of the first inning and was “pounded unmercifully” the rest of the game.
+In Cincinnati, Hall made his major-league debut against John McGraw’s defending NL champion New York Giants on July 12.
+According to the Cincinnati Enquirer, Charley relieved a beleaguered Cincinnati starting pitcher in the top of the first inning and was “pounded unmercifully” the rest of the game.
 The Reds lost 16-11, as Charley gave up 12 hits and walked seven in his nine innings.14 Four days later, starting in place of an injured pitcher, Charley recorded his first major-league win against Brooklyn, striking out eight while walking four in a complete game 7-6 victory.15 Hall finished his rookie year with a 4-8 record in 95 innings with a 3.32 ERA.16